United States Navy in Vieques, Puerto Rico: ATSDR study

-ATSDR study contested
+ATSDR study contested and redacted

 The ATSDR avoided drawing links between the navy training and health concerns on Vieques.
 For example, the agency neglected to test several relevant wells, including the Sun Bay Wells, which serve as the backup water supply for Vieques in case the pipeline from mainland Puerto Rico breaks down.
 Furthermore, the navy's claim that groundwater from the testing site cannot reach residential groundwater supplies may be false.
 At a public meeting, when asked why the navy had installed monitoring wells designed to track the spread of explosive contaminants between the impact area and the civilian area, the ATSDR refused to comment.
 The ATSDR also did not adequately emphasize negative findings in their report, such as the high levels of benzene —more than four times the maximum allowed, which were found in a groundwater well on the navy's property.
 By 2009 the ATSDR had rescinded many of their early conclusions in the face of mounting criticism.